azharmalik3/Timelapse/README.md

 Timelapse
 =========
-Create timelapses for Evercam cameras at http://astimegoes.by
+Evercam users can create timelapses for their cameras at http://timelapse.evercam.io